apache/nuttx/boards/arm/samd2l2/saml21-xplained/README.txt

        CONFIG_HOST_WINDOWS=y   : Windows Host
        CONFIG_WINDOWS_CYGWIN=y : Cygwin environment on windows

-  4. These configurations use the CodeSourcery toolchain.
+  4. These configurations use the ARM EABI toolchain.
 But that is easily reconfigured:

      System Type -> Toolchain:
-       CONFIG_ARMV6M_TOOLCHAIN_CODESOURCERYW=y
+       CONFIG_ARMV6M_TOOLCHAIN_GNU_EABIW=y

      Any re-configuration should be done before making NuttX or else the subsequent 'make' will fail.
 If you have already attempted building